How to send mail to incarcerated individuals:

 Special mail includes correspondence to or from state and federal elected/appointed/regulatory agencies and officials.

-Envelopes addressed to PO Box 1000 with a return address indicating "special" or "legal will be opened by corrections staff in the offender's presence.
-Please address all legal/special mail to the inmate's home facility address.
+Envelopes addressed to PO Box 1000 with a return address indicating "special" or "legal will be opened by corrections staff in the incarcerated person's presence.
+Please address all legal/special mail to their home facility address.

 Unallowed Mail: For safety and security purposes, the content of mail is regulated.
 Mail is denied that involves criminal activity; is identified as security threat group related; requests gifts or money from unrelated individuals, contain photos of staff, is coded material, contains unsanitary items such as hair, saliva, body secretions; certain sexually explicit situations including sexual intercourse, bodily excretory functions, sadism or bondage; personal photos displaying nudity by definition; and material advocating inferiority of an ethnic, racial or religious group.

-Correspondence Review Authority: Each facility has a Correspondence Review Authority to review denied inmate mail.
-Within a specified time frame, inmate's may request a review of their denied mail by the Correspondence Review Authority.
+Correspondence Review Authority: Each facility has a Correspondence Review Authority to review denied mail.
+Within a specified time frame, incarcerated individuals may request a review of their denied mail by the Correspondence Review Authority.